There was an error with your log in

 • Group sizes and prices:

-• For these group adventures, the maximum client-to-guide ratio is around 10:1.
+• For this group adventure, the maximum client-to-guide ratio is around 10:1.

 • The cost is per person and does not decrease as the group grows.

-Hiking the Tour du Mont Blanc can be arranged for larger groups.
+Hiking the Tour du Mont Blanc can be arranged for larger and for private groups.
 Contact us to make arrangements.

 Min. age requirements: